Endocannabinoids in Feeding Behavior and Energy Homeostasis

 Endocannabinoid Metabolism

 In order to control the biological actions of the endocannabinoids, there are mechanisms for their rapid removal from their sites of action as well as pathways for their subsequent degradation.
 Being lipophilic the endocannabinoids can easily diffuse through the cell membrane.
-However, to ensure rapid, selective and regulated diffusion, there process needs to be facilitated by a carrier or to be driven by a mechanism capable of rapidly reducing their intracellular concentration, or both.
+However, to ensure rapid, selective, and regulated diffusion, this process needs to be facilitated by a carrier or to be driven by a mechanism capable of rapidly reducing their intracellular concentration, or both.

 Anandamide appears to be taken up by several different types of cells via a facilitated transport mechanism, known as the anandamide membrane transporter (AMT).
 Although the AMT has yet to be isolated or cloned, indirect evidence suggests that it can also mediate 2-AG, noladin, virodhamine and NADA uptake.
 Currently there is some controversy as to the method of anandamide uptake.
 Some evidence suggests that the enzyme responsible for anandamide hydrolysis, fatty acid amide hydrolase (FAAH), may be involved in the cellular uptake of anandamide.
 However, cell types that do not express FAAH are still able to rapidly take up anandamide and synthetic compounds that inhibit anandamide uptake show no effect on its enzymatic hydrolysis.
 What can be deduced from studies of anandamide uptake and hydrolysis is that FAAH activity can influence facilitated anandamide uptake, but that other mechanisms distinct from the intracellular metabolism of endocannabinoids must be involved to enhance the membrane transport rate of endocannabinoids.